walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/ITB-WALLET.md

 [WAL-1423](https://linear.app/walt-new/issue/WAL-1423/itb-initial-tests) covers the
 21 deployed CS-01, CS-02, CS-07 and TS12 cases. `itbWallet` drives their actual
-ITB interactions through the production JVM wallet, using a fresh holder and an in-memory credential store. `itbTest` provides eleven separate local protocol checks with synthetic fixtures and mock issuance responses.
+ITB interactions through the production wallet, using a fresh holder and an in-memory credential store. `itbTest` provides eleven separate local protocol checks with synthetic fixtures and mock issuance responses.